rancher/docs/content/rancher/v2.x/en/installation/air-gap/install-rancher/_index.md

 ### A. Add the Helm Chart Repository

-From a system that has access to the internet, render the installs and copy the resulting manifests to a system that has access to the Rancher server cluster.
+From a system that has access to the internet, fetch the latest Helm chart and copy the resulting manifests to a system that has access to the Rancher server cluster.

 1. If you haven't already, initialize `helm` locally on a workstation that has internet access.